scottishgovernment/tradingnation.mygov.scot/pages/sectors/science.md

 ## What we're going to do

-To help life and chemical sciences exports, we'll
+To help life and chemical sciences exports, we'll:

 * work with industry bodies and the enterprise agencies to create market development plans for selected sub-sectors and countries
 * use Ministerial visits to build relationships with parent companies of key Scottish-based businesses